Yutong-gannis/vehicle-and-traffic-sign-detection-depended-on-yolov5-and-cascade-classifier/README.md

 .yaml file for datasets path

 ### datasets
-The bdd100k datain yolo's format
+The bdd100k datain yolo's format.
+The structure of datasets is same with https://github.com/ultralytics/yolov5.

 ### test_video
-Some videos for testing
+Some videos for testing.
+The file is to big.

 ### weights
 yolov5n.engine for inferencing on tensorrt